In Adoption, Only Jesus is the Hero

 Jen Oshman

 Jen Oshman has been in women’s ministry for over two decades as a missionary and pastor’s wife on three continents.
-She’s the mother of four daughters, author of Enough about Me and Cultural Counterfeits, and she hosts a podcast about cultural events and trends called All Things.
-Her family currently resides in Colorado, where they planted Redemption Parker, an Acts29 church.
+She’s the mother of four daughters; author of It's Good to Be a Girl (with daughter, Zoe), Enough about Me, Cultural Counterfeits, and Welcome; and she hosts a podcast about cultural events and trends called All Things.
+Her family currently resides in Colorado, where they planted Redemption Parker.

 Previous